 Accelerated B.S./M.S.
 Program

-The goal of the USF College of Business integrated undergraduate-graduate program in MIS is to provide outstanding undergraduate students an option to complete the B.S. undergraduate degree in MIS and the M.S. graduate degree in MIS in five years (141 total hours).
+The goal of the USF Muma College of Business integrated undergraduate-graduate program in MIS is to provide outstanding undergraduate students an option to complete the B.S. undergraduate degree in MIS and the M.S. graduate degree in MIS in five years (141 total hours).

 The integrated B.S./M.S. program is a 141-hour undergraduate-graduate option that allows eligible students to work towards the M.S. in MIS degree requirements while completing their undergraduate B.S. degree.
 Students interested in this option will work closely with an advisor and a faculty member to develop an integrated plan of study.